db47h/grog/README.md

 In no particular order:

+- The `app` sub package is a WIP.
+Most event handlers are still missing.
 - Add a "render target" mechanism to make rendering to textures or frame buffers easier.
-- Decouple driver specific code (i.e. GLFW) from client code.
-This will very likely take the form of a wrapper on top of the driver (meh) and something like `View.Update` method.
-- SDL2 driver.
 - add and test culling in the batch
-- Add optional support for OpenGLES 3.x and higher versions of OpenGL (right now, OpenGLES 2.0 and OpenGL 3.0 only) => this depends on [gogl]
+- Add optional support for OpenGLES 3.x and higher versions of OpenGL (right now, OpenGLES 2.0 and OpenGL 2.1 only) => this depends on [gogl]
-- rotated text rendering?
+- rotated text rendering

 ### Tweaks

+- app: make FPS cap, Vsync and timestep values configurable (and modifiable at runtime).
-- Asset manager: add bulk preload functions (i.e. `PreloadTextures(names ...string)`)
+- assets: add bulk preload functions (i.e. `PreloadTextures(names ...string)`)
-- the asset manager should be able to notify when something is loaded, at least to get textures configured and uploaded to the gpu.
+- assets: the asset manager should be able to notify when something is loaded, at least to get textures configured and uploaded to the gpu.
-- Reduce allocs/GC usage.
-For example, using the color.Color interface in batch.Draw is a big source of allocs.
-- faster glyph cache map
+- text: faster glyph cache map.
+- text: Implement a custom rasterizer based on golang.org/x/image/vector?
-- add hints/tips to text package: like "for readable text, don't draw fonts at non-integer x/y coordinates"
+- text: add hints/tips to package, like "for readable text, don't draw fonts at non-integer x/y coordinates"
+- batch: reduce allocs/GC usage.

 [ebiten]: https://ebiten.org
 [gogl]: https://github.com/db47h/gogl